Index theory of uniform pseudodifferential operators: Index theorems for uniform operators

 The proofs use the same Mayer--Vietoris induction as the proof of \Poincare duality in Section \ref{sec:poincare_duality}.
 Therefore we will discuss in this section only the parts of the proofs which need additional arguments.

-The most crucial detail to discuss is the statement of the theorem itself since we cannot just take the tensor product of the $K$-groups with the complex numbers to get isomorphisms, but we additionally have to form a certain completion.
+The most crucial detail to discuss here is the statement of the theorem itself since we cannot just take the tensor product of the $K$-groups with the complex numbers to get isomorphisms.
+In turns out that we additionally have to form a certain completion of the algebraic tensor product of the $K$-groups with $\IC$.
 We will discuss this completion directly after the statement of the theorem.

 \begin{thm} Let $M$ be a manifold of bounded geometry and without boundary.
-Then the Chern characters induce linear, continuous isomorphisms\footnote{The inverse maps are in general not continuous since $\HudRco^\ast(M)$, resp. $\HudR_\ast(M)$, are in general (e.g., if $M$ is not compact) not Hausdorff, whereas $K_u^\ast(M) \barotimes \IC$, resp. $K^u_\ast(M) \barotimes \IC$, are.
+Then the Chern characters induce linear, continuous isomorphisms\footnote{The inverse maps are in general not continuous since $\HudRco^\ast(M)$, resp., $\HudR_\ast(M)$, are in general (e.g., if $M$ is not compact) not Hausdorff, whereas $K_u^\ast(M) \barotimes \IC$, resp. $K^u_\ast(M) \barotimes \IC$, are.
 The topology on the latter spaces is defined by equipping the $K$-groups with the discrete topology and then forming the completed tensor product with $\IC$ which will be discussed after the statement of the theorem.}

 \end{thm}

 Let us discuss why we have to take a completion at all.
 Consider the beginning of the Mayer--Vietoris induction where we have to show that the Chern characters induce isomorphisms on a countably infinite collection of uniformly discretely distributed points.
 Let these points be indexed by a set $Y$.
 Then the $K$-groups of $Y$ are given by $\ell^\infty_\IZ(Y)$, the group of all bounded, integer-valued sequences indexed by $Y$, and the de Rham groups are given by $\ell^\infty(Y)$, the group of all bounded, complex valued sequences on $Y$.
 But since $Y$ is countably infinite we have $\ell^\infty_\IZ(Y) \otimes \IC \not\cong \ell^\infty(Y)$.
 Instead we have $\overline{\ell^\infty_\IZ(Y) \otimes \IC} \cong \ell^\infty(Y)$.